Investment Practice Track

 Organized with Tides

 In this session, we will have a focused conversation about the full suite of strategies investors can deploy to address the harmful impacts of money in politics.
 Investors and funders have a range of complementary tools at their disposal, including c3 charitable resources focused on movement building and civic engagement, c4 advocacy and candidate engagement efforts, and investment strategies focused on shareholder action.
 We will hear directly from movement leaders on the importance of both c3 and c4 capital in building long-term power in the face of a political system awash with corporate dollars.
 We will hear from a philanthropy leader on how they are prioritizing advocacy and c4 funding.
 And, finally, we will discuss tangible actions investors can take to align their financial investments with their c3 and c4 grant-making portfolios.
-We will open up the conversation to engage the audience, learn from each other, and address challenges or fears that people feel when considering advocacy/c4 funding as tool in their toolkit.
+We will open up the conversation to engage the audience, learn from each other, and address challenges or fears that people feel when considering advocacy/c4 funding as a tool in their toolkit.

 Peter Martin, Philanthropic Director, Tides (moderator)